atomicplasmaphysics/Ion-Commander/README.md

 For further information read the description of the `compile\pyinstaller.py` file.

 ## Manual
-You are a big boy 🐶, there is no manual needed, you can figure it out yourself Maybe get some popcorn while figuring it out 🍿
+You are a big boy 🐶, there is no manual needed, you can figure it out yourself.
+Maybe get some popcorn while figuring it out 🍿

 ## TODOs